 Course module descriptors state aims/learning outcomes, content, net duration and availability.

 - Additional 2022 - 2023 course descriptors and updates are being uploaded on an ongoing basis.

-- Legal course modules are designed to comply with annual CPD requirements for Solicitors (20 hours legal CPD).
+- Legal course modules are designed to comply with the annual CPD requirement for Solicitors (25 hours Legal CPD).

 MANAGEMENT/PROFESSIONAL SKILLS CPD for Solicitors